Midtrans/advanced-faq-site/faq-general.md

 For any issues, please contact us at support@midtrans.com with the network log result.

 ### Can Midtrans show or deduct MDR directly to the customer during payment?{docsify-ignore}
-Business and regulation wise, Merchant Discount Rate (MDR) as the name suggests, is your responsibility to the payment provider (bank or card network principal).
+Business and regulation wise, Merchant Discount Rate (MDR) as the name suggests, is merchant's responsibility to the payment provider (bank or card network principal).
 MDR should be charged to the merchant, not the customer.
 So, it should not be directly charged to customer.

 However merchant may manage this by charging a fee to the customer.
 Merchant may define additional service fee or include it to the final item price to customer.